hilts-vaughan/UnlinkMKV-GUI/README.md

 The check boxes should be left unchecked for the most part unless you have a particular issue with a release.
 You can play around with them and file a bug report if a certain MKV file is not working.

+If you get "unlinked finished" immediately and no output, make sure you have installed the Perl logging module.
+See the section above for 'Every operating system'

 # I found a bug/the application doesn't Unlink my MKV's properly.
 Help?